 During the currency of the Agreement, except as otherwise contemplated under the Agreement, Chilean shall act as the operator and shall be responsible for carrying out and administering the Work Expenditures on Nisk-1.
-Chilean shall be entitled to receive a management fee equal to 10% of the amount of Work Expenditures incurred on internal work and equal to 5% of the amount of Work Expenditures incurred by third party contractors or consultants.
+Chilean shall be entitled to receive a management fee equal to 10% of the amount of Work Expenditures incurred on internal work and equal to 5% of the amount of Work Expenditures incurred on contract work carried by third party contractors or consultants.